Over time, the worth of a house will go up and down.

 But, of course, in real estate there are no "sure things".

-When your house appreciates you have a greater asset to borrow against, and you get a better profit when you sell.
+When your home appreciates you have a more valuable asset to borrow against, and you get a better profit when you sell.

-Property values in DuBois vary for numerous reasons, so how will you know what you're investing in this year won't depreciate the day after you close?
+Property values in DuBois shift for different reasons, so how will you know what you're buying right now won't depreciate the day after you close?

-Many are convinced that the economy is the major factor affecting real estate appreciation.
+The economy is believed to be the most crucial factor affecting real estate appreciation.

-there are numerous issues on a national level that change your home's value: unemployment, interest rates, inflation, and more.
+there are a handful of issues on a national level that impact your property's value: unemployment, interest rates, quarterly earnings reports, and more.

-The local economy - Are local businesses hiring?
+The local economy - Are local companies hiring?
 Have companies moved into or away from an area?
-Is there a good combination of business in an area, or does it rely upon just one industry?
-Is the blend of commercial and residential zoning changing?
+Is there a fair combination of job types in an area, or does it depend on just one industry?
+Is the mix of commercial and residential zoning changing?